lvndry/react-chatbot/README.md

 # Content of the project
 - 3 bots
-- All bots respond to the command `whoami`
+- All bots respond to the command `whoami` and `help`
-- Turtle bot is in charge of images it can get memes, cat images, gif
 - Pen bot can get a quote or a joke and chuck Norris
-- news bot recommend news and trusted sources
+- News bot gives latest headlines and trusted sources
+- Nice bot recommend give encouragements and nice words
+- Image bot gives you images of cat, dog or artwork

 ## Getting started